davidhu34/Algorithm_Final_STA/README.md

 Try to write those functions in `test/src` so we can reuse them everytime after we modify our source code.

+Please write a `print()` member function for each class you defined that print all data members' state.
+This is for debugging purpose.

+If you want your static (intenal linkage) functions to be testable, write them in a file end with `.inc`, then include it into your `.cpp`.
+Then you can include that `.inc` file to test it.

 ### Integration Testing

 Integration testing if for whole project.
 To run integration test,